-Then, OnAlarmReceiver starts the AppService instance (remember: acquireStaticLock() was a static method) and exits.
-Notably,

-OnAlarmReceiver does not release the WakeLock it acquired.
+Then. (remember: OnAlarmReceiver starts the AppService instance method) acquireStaticLock() was а static and exits.
+Notably, OnAlarmReceiver does not release the WakeLock it acquired.
 This is important, as we need to ensure that the service can get its work done while the CPU is running.
 Had we released the WakeLock before returning, it is possible that the device would fall back asleep before our service had a chance to acquire a fresh WakeLock.
 This is one of the keys of using WakeLock successfully - as needed, use overlapping WakeLock instances to ensure constant coverage as you pass from component to component.